marcperuz/tilupy/examples/Analytic_Solutions_Height/GALLERY_HEADER.rst

      - Chanson (2005)

-Below is a gallery of example function of the package to show the class Depth_Result works:
+Below is a gallery of functions for each model type illustrating their specificity and how they work: